 With these distinctions in mind, it helps to understand three of the most well-known incident response frameworks to determine the best approach for your organization.

 NIST, part of the U.S. Department of Commerce, published its incident response framework, NIST Special Publication 800-61 Revision 2 -- Computer Security Incident Handling Guide, in the form of an incident response lifecycle.

 The four stages of the NIST incident response lifecycle are preparation; detection and analysis; containment, eradication and recovery; and post-incident activity.

 Phase 1: Preparation

 The quality of incident response largely depends on incident response preparation.
-In the preparation phase of the lifecycle, all the components needed to respond effectively to a computer security incident are identified, created or acquired.
+The first phase of the lifecycle involves identifying, creating or acquiring all the components needed to respond effectively to a computer security incident.